-On November 14, 2021, the Company entered into a securities purchase agreement (the "SPA") with an institutional investor (the "Investor") providing for the sale and issuance in series of registered direct offerings of senior convertible notes ("Notes") in the aggregate original principal amount of up to \$5.3 million (the "Offering").
+On November 14, 2021, the Company entered into a securities purchase agreement (the "SPA") with an institutional investor (the "Investor") providing for the sale and issuance in a series of registered direct offerings of senior convertible notes ("Notes") in the aggregate original principal amount of up to \$5.3 million (the "Offering").
 On November 17, 2021, at the initial closing of this Offering, the Company sold and issued \$1.06 million in aggregate principal amount of Notes to the Investor pursuant to a prospectus supplement to its effective shelf registration statement Form S-3 (Registration No. 333-237772) (the "Registration Statement").
-The Notes have an OID of 6%, resulting in net proceeds to the Company of \$1.0 million before other debt issuance costs, and mature on May 17, 2022.
-The Notes shall not bear interest except upon the occurrence of an event of default.
-After the occurrence of an event of default, the Notes will accrue interest at the rate of 15% per annum; provided, however, that in the event that such event of default is subsequently cured (and no other default then exists (including, without limitation, for the Company's failure to timely pay such interest at the default rate)), interest shall cease to accrue as of the calendar day immediately following the date of such cure.
-The Notes are senior to other indebtedness of the Company.
+The Notes had an OID of 6%, resulting in net proceeds to the Company of \$1.0 million before other debt issuance costs, and mature on May 17, 2022.
+The Notes did not bear interest except upon the occurrence of an event of default.
+After the occurrence of an event of default, the Notes accrued interest at the rate of 15% per annum.
+The Notes were senior to other indebtedness of the Company.

-The Notes have an initial fixed conversion price of \$0.2611.
-The initial fixed conversion price is subject to proportional adjustment upon the occurrence of any stock split, stock dividend, stock combination and/or similar transactions and full-ratchet adjustment in connection with a subsequent offering at a per share price less than the fixed conversion price then in effect.
-Upon each additional closing, the fixed conversion price of all outstanding Notes is subject to downward adjustment if greater than the lower of (i) 120% of the closing bid price of the Company's common stock on the trading day immediately preceding such additional closing date; and (ii) 120% of the arithmetic average of the volume weighted average prices of the Company's common stock on the five trading days preceding the additional closing.

-The holder may convert any part of the Notes into shares of common stock at an "Alternate Conversion Price" equal to the lesser of (i) the fixed conversion price then in effect; (ii) the greater of the floor price of \$0.01 and 90% of the arithmetic average of the three lowest daily volume weighted average prices of the Company's common stock during the ten trading days immediately prior to such conversion; and (iii) the greater of the floor price and 97% of the lowest sale price of the Company's common stock on the applicable conversion date.
+The Notes had an initial fixed conversion price of \$0.2611.
+The initial fixed conversion price was subject to proportional adjustment upon the occurrence of any stock split, stock dividend, stock combination and/or similar transactions and full-ratchet adjustment in connection with a subsequent offering at a per share price less than the fixed conversion price then in effect.
+Upon each additional closing, the fixed conversion price of all outstanding Notes was subject to downward adjustment if greater than the lower of (i) 120% of the closing bid price of the Company's common stock on the trading day immediately preceding such additional closing.
+The holder was able to convert any part of the Notes into shares of common stock at an "Alternate Conversion Price" equal to the lesser of (i) the fixed conversion price then in effect; (ii) the greater of the floor price of \$0.01 and 90% of the arithmetic average of the three lowest daily volume weighted average prices of the company's common stock during days mediately preceding such additional closing.
+The holder was able to convert any part of the Notes into shares of common stock at an "Alternate Conversion Price" equal to the lesser of (i) the fixed conversion price then in effect; (ii) the greater of the floor price and 97% of the lowest sale price of the Company's common stock on the applicable conversion adde.